IAmJonoBo/Prometheus/docs/offline-packaging-status.md

   wheelhouse directory, a compressed `wheelhouse.tar.gz` bundle, manifests, and dependency reports so air-gapped mirrors can ingest the latest artefacts with minimal manual work.
+- When the optional `ARTIFACT_CLEANUP_TOKEN` secret is configured in the workflow, older `offline-packaging-suite` artefacts are pruned via the GitHub Actions API so that only the latest three runs remain; without the secret the pruning step is skipped automatically.

 Keep this document alongside the latest packaging artefacts so stakeholders can see drift at a glance and track remediation progress.